tdorssers/ztp/README.md

 Cisco has introduced [ZTP](https://www.cisco.com/c/en/us/td/docs/ios-xml/ios/prog/configuration/169/b_169_programmability_cg/zero_touch_provisioning.html) on IOS XE 16.5.1 onwards to give a device the capability to download and run a Python script in a Linux Guest Shell to perform software upgrade and configuration tasks on the device.

-If your hardware and/or software does not support ZTP, you can use the [alternative](autoinstall) AutoInstall implementation.
+If your hardware (eg. 9200L) and/or software does not support ZTP, you can use the [alternative](autoinstall) AutoInstall implementation.

 ![](media/ztp.png)